gdanov/annotate/README.md

 # annotate

+Annotate is a library for adding type annotations to functions and checking those types at runtime.

 ## Purpose

 * Documenting function input and output types.
 * Catching bugs that occur when unexpected data is passed to or returned from a function.
 * Validating user data (e.g., data submitted via a form or passed via an API).
 * Providing a lingua franca for describing the shape of Clojure data.

+## Rationale

 Currently there are two projects that offer similar functionality.